Contributors

 Sofia Samatar

-Sofia Samatar is a PhD student in African Languages and Literature at the University of Wisconsin-Madison, where she specializes in twentieth-century Egyptian and Sudanese literatures.
-Her poetry has appeared in Stone Telling, and her debut novel, A Stranger in Olondria, is forthcoming from Small Beer Press in 2012.
+Sofia Samatar is a Professor at California State University.
+She was nominated for a Hugo Award in 2014.
+Previously she was PhD student in African Languages and Literature at the University of Wisconsin-Madison, where she specialized in twentieth-century Egyptian and Sudanese literatures.
+Her poetry has appeared in Stone Telling, and her debut novel, A Stranger in Olondria, was published from Small Beer Press in 2012.
 She blogs about books and other wonders at sofiasamatar.blogspot.com.
-She joined the project in 2012.

 e-mail: sofiasamatar@gmail.com